DenricoL/Dodownloader/README.md

 # Dodownloader

-A web application that allows users to download videos via URL.
+### About
-The application automatically deletes downloaded files after delivery to avoid overloading the server storage.
+This is a web application that allows users to download Reels/TikTok videos via URL. <br>

-## About
+The downloader was developed for **educational use only**.

-- This application is for educational use only.
+### Technologies used

-## Technologies used
+- Frontend: HTML, CSS, JavaScript

-- Python backend with Flask
+- Backend: Python Flask

-- yt-dlp for video extraction
+- Video Downloading: yt-dlp

-- HTML / CSS / JavaScript
+- Video Processing: ffmpeg (required for yt-dlp with TikTok)

-- Gunicorn (production server)
+- Deployment: Render

-## Demo
+### Demo

 ![showcase](https://github.com/user-attachments/assets/ae5bda98-79ff-43a4-a6e3-ee8c3101c41c)